About the Debtor Library

 Property tax assistance.

 • State Tax Relief Program.
-Tennessee program that reimburses low-income elderly or disabled homeowners for property taxes paid.
+Tennessee program that reimburses low-income elderly or disabled homeowners and disabled veterans and their surviving spouses for property taxes paid.
 Information and eligibility details here.

 • Property tax freeze.
 State law allows local jurisdictions to offer property tax freezes for taxpayers 65 years or older.
 Income limits apply.
 Information and other eligibility details here.